How It Works: Tractor / How It Works: Rocket by Amelia Hepworth, illustrated by David Semple. Tiger Tales, 9781680106510, 2021

 The cutaway design that works well for How It Works: Rocket is less happily suited to How It Works: Tractor.
 Readers are deprived of a visual representation of the attachment of equipment to the tractor hitch, with the baler, manure spreader, and plow relegated to text clouds.

 To whom would you recommend this book?
 Caregivers of toddlers mesmerized by the machines in question; specialized library collections serving older children, where the format is desirable (e.g. children’s hospitals, some ELL programs).

 Who should buy this book?
-Elementary school libraries and public libraries.
+Worth considering for larger board book collections at early childhood education centers and public libraries.